 Think Like a Region, Grow as a Region

 The name for our LRTP is Connected 2050.
 We chose this name on purpose.
 Our region is connected by the roads on which we drive, the water we drink, and the air we breathe.
 When we chart a path into the future that has the best interests of the whole region, everybody benefits.
 In our hyper-connected world, we can go further together than we could apart.
 Taking the long view at the health of our systems will help us build and maintain a thriving quality of life for years to come.

 Policy Direction.
 The region has been working under a set of 10 Guiding Principles for more than a decade.
 A lot has changed since those were adopted.
 We will review and revise them to ensure that transportation planning decisions are meeting today’s and considering tomorrow’s needs.
 Click the button below for more information.

 System Performance Tracking.
 A State of the System Report, which includes data on pavement and bridge conditions, transit fleet and infrastructure conditions, crashes, safety, congestion/ delays, and demographic changes, is published as part of Connected 2050.
 This report helps ensure the investment decisions we make are solving problems as intended.

-Equity Investment Analysis.
-This plan process will include an Equity Investment Analysis.
+Transportation Equity Analysis.
+This plan process will include an Transportation Equity Analysis.
 This analysis will examine how money was spent in the past, and create a tool for making sure future dollars create the most benefit for everyone in our region.
 Click the button below for more information.